khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ### Size

-An illustration can be one of three sizes below depending on the use case.
-It can scale within a layout so long as the proportion and aspect ratio remain unchanged, e.g., shrinking on smaller screens.
+An illustration can be one of three sizes below, depending on the use case.
+It can scale within a layout, so long as the proportion and aspect ratio remain unchanged; for example, shrinking on smaller screens.
 Keep details and complexity to a minimum for medium and small “spot” illustrations.
 Illustration dimensions don’t include padding and should go to the edge of the design artboard, relying on CSS classes for padding.

 #### Large